 In my research I have also investigated how eliminating fossil fuel use can meet the aims of the Paris Agreement.
 My PhD was also at the University of Leeds on the interaction of climate change with solar energy.
 I completed a Masters in Mathematics at the University of Nottingham in 2008.
 My interest in computational modelling, energy, and seeking solutions to climate change, led me to where I am now.

-I was a contributing author and chapter scientist on the IPCC SR1.5, and will be a chapter scientist in the forthcoming Sixth Assessment Report (AR6).
+I was a contributing author and chapter scientist on the IPCC Special Report on Global Warming of 1.5°C and Sixth Assessment Report.